 First, lets just get this out of the way.
 If you are considering working for HEW I would not recommend your choice unless you desire a poor carrer future.
 Ok, after being a member for 4 years and a current Govt employee in one of the locations whe they have a physical branch I can say I have experienced much at this credit union.
 Most of all they have changed nothing in 4 years of being a member yet so much needs to be upgraded.
 The phone hours are very poor, no weekend hours and only open until 4 during week.
 Only 3 branch locations, 2 in government buildings and only one free standing.
 Free standing branch is is a very poor location in Forestville, MD which serves only one demographic of their membership, African Americans.
 Free standing branch is located in a bad area, not safe for many customers or a female.
 Branch climate is stale, bad art, poor lighting, very dated furniture, messy desk and dusty.
 Not an inviting place to place your money much less to experience with a child you may be introducing to banking.
 Web site is very outdated and clunky to find anything useful.
 Staff are unfriendly and unwilling to go the extra mile to be helpful and anything about just very average, nothing special and at times poor.
 Staff are far from being well oiled and polished people.
 Staffing is poor at peak times and wait times can tend to be above average to see a service rep away from the teller line.
 Fees are higher than most credit unions in the country.

-The Texas Ratio for HEW Credit Union held steady from 9.04% as of September 30, 2012 to 11.67% as of September 30, 2013, resulting in a negative change of 29.06%.
-This indicates that the balance sheet and financial strength for HEW Credit Union has held steady in recent periods.
+The Texas Ratio for HEW Credit Union increased slightly from 10.01% as of December 31, 2012 to 15.71% as of December 31, 2013, resulting in a negative change of 56.96%.
+This indicates that the balance sheet and financial strength for HEW Credit Union has declined slightly in recent periods.

-In the past year, HEW Credit Union has decreased its total deposits by $-44,000, resulting in -0.03% growth for the year.
+In the past year, HEW Credit Union has decreased its total deposits by -$1.18 million, resulting in -0.84% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth HEW Credit Union has shown is average.